timpak2/GlobalSuperStoreDataset/README.md

 **Business Insights** Diagnoses, injects domain-specific business context, and formulates actionable strategic recommendations.

 ---
-For more info: Please send a DM.
+For more info: Please send me a DM.